spsforks/QB64-Wiki/_CLIPBOARD$-(statement).md

 * Numerical values can be converted to strings using [STR$](STR$), [_MK$](_MK$), [MKI$](MKI$), [MKL$](MKL$), [MKS$](MKS$), [MKD$](MKD$), [HEX$](HEX$) or [OCT$](OCT$).
 * The clipboard can be used to copy, paste and communicate between running programs.

 ## Example(s)

-## Example(s)
 Set 2 lines of text in the clipboard using a carriage return to end text lines

 ```vb